-Usually the headlines are dominated by US imposed fines in relation to breach of OFAC Sanctions, with the most famous headline BNP being fined nearly $9bn in 2014 for sanctions breaches relating to Cuba, Sudan and Iran.
+Usually, the headlines are dominated by US-imposed fines concerning breach of OFAC Sanctions, with the most famous headline BNP being fined nearly $9bn in 2014 for sanctions breaches relating to Cuba, Sudan and Iran.
 However, this is not actually true.
-BNP agreed a settlement to forfeit $8.83bn of revenues and put on a 5 year probation.
+BNP agreed to a settlement to forfeit $8.83bn of revenues and put on a 5-year probation.
 The fine imposed was US$140m.

 The HSBC ‘fine’ in 2012 also wasn’t US$1.9bn, although the bank paid some US$600m in penalties.
 The rest was a settlement to forfeit revenues.
-This was a mix of AML and Sanctions violations in relation to dealings with a Mexican drugs cartel.
-HSBC was fined by both the US and the UK regulator.
-Estimates at HSBC are that the total cost of the 2012 scandal hovers around the US$6bn by now.
+This was a mix of AML and Sanctions violations relating to dealings with a Mexican drugs cartel.
+HSBC was fined by both the US and the UK regulators.
+Estimates at HSBC are that the total cost of the 2012 scandal hovers around US$6bn by now.

-Only last year JP Morgan settled allegations of sanctions breaches with a US$5.3m payment for breaches with a combined value of just over US$46K.
-This year Standard Chartered was ordered to pay the US some US$947m in respect of sanctions violations totaling US$438K.
-They were also fined an additional £102m by the UK regulator, but that mainly had an AML focus.
+Only last year, JPMorgan settled allegations of sanctions breaches with a US$5.3m payment for breaches with a combined value of just over US$46K.
+This year Standard Chartered was ordered to pay the US some US$947m in respect of sanctions violations totalling US$438K.
+The UK regulator also fined them an additional £102m, but that mainly had an AML focus.

-Hot on the heels of StanChart was Unicredit who was fined US$450m for sanctions violations and who agreed an additional settlement of over US$800m to clean up past wrongdoing.
+Hot on the heels of StanChart was Unicredit, who was fined US$450m for sanctions violations and agreed to an additional settlement of over US$800m to clean up past wrongdoing.